trigaten/Learn_Prompting/docs/advanced_applications/mrkl.md

 A simple example of a MRKL system is a LLM that can use a calculator app.
 This is a single module system, where the LLM is the router.
-When asked, `What is 100*100?`, the LLM can choose to extract the numbers from the prompt, and then use a calculator app to compute the result.
+When asked, `What is 100*100?`, the LLM can choose to extract the numbers from the prompt, and then telling the MRKL System to use a calculator app to compute the result.
 This might look like the following:

 <pre>
 <p>What is 100*100?</p>